The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 The elevation changes are quite noticeable over this rocky terrain.

-Hiking this trail could be a great exercise in preparing for a longer or more strenuous backpacking trip while catching a look at most of the sights in the park.
+Hiking this trail could be a great exercise in preparing for a longer or more strenuous backpacking trip while catching some of the best views in the park.

 8. Grindstone Falls

-For a more off-the-beaten path adventure, add Grindstone Falls to your list.
-You won’t find this one from any of the main trails or even on the park map.
+For a more off-the-beaten-path adventure, visit Grindstone Falls.
+You won’t find this one on any of the main trails or even on the park map.

-You will, however, find a small parking area, large enough for 3-4 cars, near the intersection of Nye and Mountville Road.
-A short hike downhill will take you to a single-drop waterfall 8-10 feet tall.
+You will find a small parking area, large enough for 3-4 cars, near the intersection of Nye and Mountville Road.
+A short hike downhill takes you to a single-drop waterfall 8-10 feet tall.

-The shallow pool at the bottom affords the opportunity to walk right up to the falling water.
-This waterfall is beautifully secluded and peaceful, recommended to visit for those with a little more adventure in their spirit.
+With the shallow pool at the bottom of the falls, you can walk right up next to the falling water.
+This waterfall is beautifully secluded and peaceful.
+We recommend a visit to those with a little more adventure in their spirit.

 9. Cleland Rock Overlook

-Honestly, if there was one point of interest on the map that I’d skip, this would be it.
+Honestly, if there was one point of interest on the map that I’d skip in McConnells Mill, this would be it.

-I’m sure it’s a beautiful sight in the fall when the foliage is peaking.
-You really do catch a glimpse of how significant the walls of the gorge are.
+I’m sure it’s a much more beautiful sight in the fall when the foliage is peaking.
+You do catch a glimpse of how significant the walls of the gorge are, but the bare trees don’t do much for the landscape in the photo.
 When the banks are lined with reds and oranges, that’s the time to visit this spot.

-Other than that, there isn’t a ton to see, and the opening for viewing isn’t very big.
+Other than that, there isn’t a ton to see, and the opening for viewing the gorge isn’t very big.

 I wouldn’t recommend planning more than 10-15 minutes for this spot if you’d like to catch the views.
-There aren’t any walking paths or other things to do here, either.
+There aren’t any hiking trails or other things to do here, either.

 10. Get Adventurous by Whitewater Kayaking…